Case Western Reserve University: Case School of Applied Science (1880–1947) and Institute of Technology (1947–1967)

 In 1877, Leonard Case Jr. began laying the groundwork for the Case School of Applied Science by secretly donating valuable pieces of Cleveland real estate to a trust.
 He asked his confidential advisor, Henry Gilbert Abbey, to administer the trust and to keep it secret until after his death in 1880.

 On March 29, 1880, articles of incorporation were filed for the founding of the Case School of Applied Science.
 Classes began on September 15, 1881.
 The school received its charter by the state of Ohio in 1882.

 For the first four years of the school's existence, it was located in the Case family's home on Rockwell Street in downtown Cleveland.
 Classes were held in the family house, while the chemistry and physics laboratories were on the second floor of the barn.
 Amasa Stone's gift to relocate Western Reserve College to Cleveland also included a provision for the purchase of land in the University Circle area, adjacent to Western Reserve University, for the Case School of Applied Science.
 The school relocated to University Circle in 1885.

-In 1921 Albert Einstein came to the Case campus during his first visit to the United States, out of respect of the physics work performed there.
-Besides noting the research done in the Michelson–Morley experiment, Einstein also met with Physics professor Dayton Miller to discuss his own research.
+In 1921 Albert Einstein came to the Case campus during his first visit to the United States, out of respect for the physics work performed there.
+Besides noting the research done in the Michelson–Morley experiment, Einstein also met with physics professor Dayton Miller to discuss his own research.

 During World War II, Case School of Applied Science was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.

 Over time, the Case School of Applied Science expanded to encompass broader subjects, adopting the name Case Institute of Technology in 1947 to reflect the institution's growth.

 Led by polymer expert Eric Baer in 1963, the nation's first stand-alone Polymer Science and Engineering program was founded, to eventually become the Department of Macromolecular Science and Engineering.